 On a separate note, these pancakes make a great, quick treat breakfast.
 You only have to pop them into the toaster for 3 minutes from frozen and they’re done.
 The boys are both big fans!

 I don’t eat a lot of sandwiches during the week, preferring a salad or veggie sticks dipped in houmous.
 As a result it takes a while to get through a loaf of bread or pack of rolls in my household.
 Last year I had several occasions where I went to the cupboards to get the bread only to discover that it hadn’t stayed as fresh as I’d hoped, causing a mini panic on my part.
-This resulted in either telling Daniel to get a hot dinner at school, or stopping at the garage on the way to buy a pre-made sandwich.
+This resulted in either telling my oldest to get a hot dinner at school, or stopping at the garage on the way to buy a pre-made sandwich.

 While I was in Iceland I discovered these frozen rolls which are already cut in half, perfect for any bread emergencies.
 You can get them out of the freezer in the morning, make the sandwich as normal and it’ll be defrosted and ready to eat by lunchtime.
 As well as using these emergency rolls, it’s also great to have a bag of the cooked sliced chicken in the freezer in case you’re short on fillings.